 Zika and Pregnancy Planning

-Zika is a virus that causes a mild infection in most people, but can lead to severe complications.
+Zika is a virus that causes a mild infection in most people.
+But it can lead to severe complications.
 It can cause severe birth defects in an unborn baby if a pregnant woman has the virus.
 There is no vaccine to prevent Zika infection.
 If you are planning a pregnancy, you’ll need to take steps to take to protect yourself and your partner.

 How does Zika spread?